ryanxzavier/Custom-ERC20Token/README.md

 ## In a separate terminal / shell run the following command :

-'npx hardhat run ./scripts/deploy.ts'
+`npx hardhat run ./scripts/deploy.ts`

 ## Important to Note :

-.env file needs to contain your API Keys from Infura and Etherscan alongside your private keys from metamask wallet.
+> .env file needs to contain your API Keys from Infura and Etherscan alongside your private keys from metamask wallet.